primext/fluffy-disco/README.md

 # Image Resizer Tool

 This project is a web-based **Image Resizer Tool** that allows users to upload an image, resize it to a desired file size, and download the resized image while maintaining the original file format.
-The tool is designed to provide feedback on the resizing process, including whether the aspect ratio was adjusted to meet the file size requirements.
+The tool provides real-time feedback on the resizing process directly on the webpage.

 ---

 ## **Features**
 - **Upload Images**: Users can upload images in common formats such as `.jpg`, `.jpeg`, `.png`, etc.
+- **Drag-and-Drop Support**: Users can drag and drop an image into the upload area for convenience.
 - **Set File Size Threshold**: Users can specify the desired file size in KB or MB.
 - **Maintain Original File Format**: The output image format matches the input image format (e.g., `.jpg` remains `.jpg`).
-- **Aspect Ratio Feedback**: The tool provides feedback if the aspect ratio was reduced to meet the file size requirements.
+- **Processing Status Updates**: The tool displays real-time status updates (e.g., "Processing your image...") directly on the webpage.
 - **Download Resized Image**: Users can download the resized image using a button.
-- **Processing Indicator**: A "Processing..." spinner is displayed while the image is being resized.
-- **Error Handling**: Alerts the user if the resizing process fails or if the resized image cannot meet the requested file size due to quality or aspect ratio limits.
+- **Error Handling**: The tool provides clear error messages if the resizing process fails or if the resized image cannot meet the requested file size due to quality or aspect ratio limits.

 ---

 ## **How It Works**
 1. **Upload an Image**:
-   - Click the "Choose File" button to upload an image.
+   - Click the "Choose File" button or drag and drop an image into the upload area.
    - The uploaded image is displayed in the preview area along with its file size.

 2. **Set File Size Threshold**: